The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 That was always the point.

-That's why I was smiling during the trustee sale.
-It was my last request to the SBA: since he never funded the buyout, they didn't have oversight to intervene directly.
+That same month, I kept a copy of the resignation letter the CDC president posted to his company website under the guise of retirement.
+It was the closest thing to relief.
+That's the other reason I was smiling during the trustee sale.
+I knew the letter would come—it was my last request to the SBA: since he never funded the buyout, they didn't have oversight to intervene directly.
 But his resignation meant he'd be unable to trap another version of me.

 Until now.